jayjanssen/vagrant-percona-deprecated/README.md

 #### Boxes and multi-region

 Note that the aws Vagrant boxes you use must include AMI's in each region.
 For example, see the regions listed here: https://vagrantcloud.com/perconajayj/centos-x86_64.
 Packer, which is used to build this box, can be configured to add more regions if desired, but it requires building a new box.

+#### VPC integration

+The latest versions of my perconajayj/centos-x86-64 boxes require VPC.
+Currently this software supports passing a vpc_subnet_id per instance in one of two ways:

+1. Set the default_vpc_subnet_id in the ~/.aws_secrets file.
+This can either be global or per-region.
+1. Pass a subnet_id into the provider_aws method in the vagrant-common.rb file.

 ### Clone this repo